 6. Some of the most famous Renaissance artists decorated the interior

 Leonardo da Vinci came to Milan in 1482 and would end up staying in the city until 1499.
 Just 5 years earlier, in 1494, Ludovico “Il Moro” Sforza became the Duke of Milan and the patron of one of the most famous artists in history.

-He was a fervent art lover and gave multiple commissions to famous artists in the city in order to decorate the castle’s interior.
+He was a fervent art lover and gave multiple commissions to famous artists in the city to decorate the castle’s interior.
 Leonardo created a fascinating fresco in 1498 on the ceiling of one of the rooms called the “Sala delle Asse.”

 The fresco depicts a wide variety of plants, trunks of trees, leaves, and fruits.
-A renovation project was started in 2012 in order to restore the fresco to its original state and is still ongoing today.
+A renovation project was started in 2012 to restore the fresco to its original state and is still ongoing today.

 7. The final member of the Sforza family further expanded the castle

 Ludovico Sforza was driven out of Milan by the French army and captured in 1499.
 The castle was seriously damaged and the central tower even exploded during this time.
 It was temporarily used to house a bastion and as a weapons depot.

 It wasn’t until the year 1521 that the Sforza’s were back in the power of the city as Francesco II Sforza seized power and remained Duke of Milan until he died in 1535.

 It’s during this period that the castle was restored and further expanded so it could serve as the Duke’s official residence again.

 8. The Spanish turned the castle into a little city